Use OAuth 2.0 to authorize your application when accessing the hotel APIs.

 Running into problems?
 Doing a quick check on the following items may solve the problem.

-- Did you create a project in the Google Developers Console?
+- Did you create a project in the Google Developer Console?

-- Did you send the Service Account's email address and your partner ID to firstname.lastname@example.org?
+- Did you send the service account's email address and your partner ID to your Technical Account Manager (TAM)?

 - Are your Travel Partner API calls passing a recently-obtained token in the